 Students may contact Prof. Yuji Matsumoto with education & research policy related questions and laboratory visit at any time.
 He can be reached by e-mailing to: y-matsumoto@tohoku.ac.jp.
 Also one can access to more information as to the entrance examination on the web site of School of Engineering, Tohoku University.

 In the laboratory, since most of experimental apparatuses and facilities are shared by the laboratory members, the so-called “machine time” that is distributed to each member for doing experiments is very limited.
 For example, the machine time for thin film deposition experiment with a vacuum chamber system is about one week per month, and in advance one should make reservation of the facilities that is planned to be used for its further characterizations.
-Thus, there is, in principle, no “core-time” in the laboratory and the students can come to and leave the laboratory at any time, except for the times scheduled for the seminar, the research meeting and other meetings that organized by the laboratory, according to his/her own experimental plan.
-This situation seems ideal for students who want to have his/her own private time, however, the students are highly required to self-manage to carry out his/her research plan in order to definitely obtain the results.
-If the capacity of a student does not meet this requirement, we are ready to individually provide the student special educational programs, such as setting his/her core-time and weekly research meeting to guide his/her research progress.
-Also, the students are desired not to hesitate to work with machinery and electronics, because we use mechanical apparatus such as a vacuum deposition chamber, instead of test tubes and flasks.
-On the other hand, there are some fundamental knowledge about particular topics of science and engineering which are required for the students to carry out their own research.
-This includes not only “solid state chemistry” and “surface/electrochemistry” that are taught in the curriculum, but also “vacuum engineering”, “semiconductor physics” and “crystal growth theory” which may not be so familiar to some students in the department, though it depends on his/her research theme.
+Thus, the students are highly required to self-manage to carry out his/her research plan in order to definitely obtain the results.
+If the capacity of a student does not meet this requirement, we are ready to individually provide the student, in addition to the core-time working restriction, special educational programs, such as setting his/her specific weekly research meeting to guide his/her research progress.
+Also, the students are desired not to hesitate to work with machinery and electronics, because we use mechanical apparatus such as vacuum deposition chambers, instead of test tubes and flasks.
+On the other hand, there is some fundamental knowledge about particular topics of science and engineering that are required for our students to carry out their own research.
+This includes not only “solid state chemistry” and “surface/electrochemistry” that are taught in the undergraduate and/or graduate curriculums, but also “vacuum engineering”, “semiconductor physics”, “crystal growth theory”, and “computational science”, most of which may not be so familiar to some students in the department, though it depends on his/her research theme.
 Hence, each student is also highly required to aggressively learn and absorb by oneself such science and engineering knowledge, through reading specialized text books, without relying on someone to teach everything.

 In the laboratory, the staffs and students, who have various research backgrounds such as chemistry, physics, material science, and electrical and electronic engineering, continuously work all together on education & research with a high sprit.
 We also collaborate with various research groups not only in domestic, but also from foreign countries such as US, Australia, Norway and South Korea.